-NISSAN recommends that child restraints be installed in the rear seat.
-However, if you must install a booster seat in the front passenger seat, move the passenger's seat to the rearmost position.
+- recommends that booster NISSAN seats be installed in the rear seat.
+However, if you must install a booster seat in the front passenger seat, move the passenger's seat to the rearmost position. - The 4-passenger model has seating and seat belts for 4 occupants, 2 in the front seats and 2 in the rear seats.
+Never use the rear console as a seating position or for a child restraint.

-Do not use the lap/shoulder belt automatic locking mode when using a booster seat with the seat belts.
+Do not use the lap/shoulder belt automatic locking retractor mode when using a booster seat with the seat belts.

 Follow these steps to install a booster seat in the rear seat or in the front passenger seat: